North Carolina

 G.S.
 132-1.10 protects Social Security numbers and other personal identifying information in government records.
 Identifying information is confidential and not considered a public record under Chapter 132.
 A record with identifying information removed or redacted remains a public record.

 Government agencies may not fail to segregate Social Security numbers on a separate page from the rest of the record when collecting them.
 Upon request, they must provide a statement of the purpose for which the Social Security number is being collected and used.
-They may not use the Social Security number for any purpose other than the stated purpose, and they may not intentionally communicate or make available a person's Social Security number to the general public.
+Records of the register of deeds, the Department of the Secretary of State, or the courts may not include any person's Social Security number unless expressly required by law or court order.

 State Employee Personnel Records (G.S.
 Chapter 126, Article 7)

 G.S.
 Chapter 126, Article 7 protects the privacy of state employee personnel records.
 Under G.S.
 126-22, personnel files are not subject to general public inspection.
-The information contained in a personnel file is confidential and may only be accessed by specific persons designated by law.

 Health Information Privacy

 North Carolina aligns its health information privacy protections with federal HIPAA standards while maintaining additional state-specific provisions.
 G.S.
-143-518 addresses confidentiality of patient information for medical records compiled and maintained by state hospitals and the Department of Health and Human Services.
+143-518 addresses confidentiality of patient information for medical records maintained by state hospitals and the Department of Health and Human Services.

 Federal Privacy Laws Covering North Carolina Residents